 Construction started in January 2014 and the building was opened on March 14/15 2015 by Rt Rev John Pritchard who had recently retired as Bishop of Oxford.

 The vision for the new annexe was to provide ‘a resource for Christian mission and service in our community for generations to come’.
 And indeed it is already providing wonderful new opportunities in the ministry to families and young people, and outreach to the surrounding community.

-Although the building work is complete and the rooms are in use – funds are still needed to furnish and equip the extension, and to meet the final construction cost.
+Although the building work is complete and the rooms are in use – funds are still needed to furnish and equip the extension.
 You can do this through our Just Giving page https://my.give.net/standrewsjubileeproject